Candidate48/junit4Wiki/Timeout-for-tests.md

 Tests that 'runaway' or take too long, can be automatically failed.
 There are two options for implementing this behaviour:

 ### Timeout parameter on @Test Annotation (applies to test method)
 You can optionally specify timeout in milliseconds to cause a test method to fail if it takes longer than that number of milliseconds.
-If the time limit is exceeded, the the failure is triggered by an `Exception` being thrown:
+If the time limit is exceeded, then the failure is triggered by an `Exception` being thrown:

 ```java
 @Test(timeout=1000)